-ARMY INTELLIGENCE
+- ARMY INTELLIGENCE -

-The U.S. Army Intelligence and Security Command (INSCOM) conducts intelligence, security and information operations for military commanders and national decision makers.
+The U.S. Army Intelligence and Security Command (INSCOM) (www.inscom.army.mil) conducts intelligence, security and information operations for military commanders and national decision-makers.
 Adapting to the changing paradigms of warfare, including counterterrorism and counter-insurgency operations, the Army is committed to provide all-source "actionable" intelligence along tactically useful timelines, to soldiers and commanders at all levels.
 It is increasing military intelligence capacity and skills balance.
 It is enabling distributed access to an all-source, flat, integrated network.
 It is expanding human intelligence capacities.
 And it is working to increase the ability of soldiers to understand their environment and recognize and report useful information.